VAW-SwissTerra/terradem/README.md

-# terra --- Post-processing code for the TerrA image glacier reconstruction project.
+# terradem --- Post-processing code for the TerrA image glacier reconstruction project.

 ## Structure
 The `run.py` file shows what steps were performed in sequence to obtain the results.